 - If divorce changes your financial situation and your eligibility for Medicaid or the State Children's Health Insurance Program, you have 60 days to make corresponding changes to health-related benefits.
 Learn more about Medicaid and SCHIP.

-- If your divorce decree requires you to continue MIT medical coverage for your former spouse, the Benefits Office will help you set up a separate individual membership for your former spouse.
+- If your divorce decree requires you to continue MIT medical coverage for your former spouse, MIT Benefits will help you set up a separate individual membership for your former spouse.
 There is no MIT subsidy on this individual membership; you and/or your former spouse are responsible for paying the full unsubsidized group cost for this coverage.
-Contact the Benefits Office for details on how to make the necessary changes.
+Contact MIT Benefits for details on how to make the necessary changes.

 - Review the Health Plan Coverage for Former Spouses of Employees policy below